kyujinChoi/HybridAutomata/README.md

 Soongsil Univ., Department of Smart Systems Software, Rubicom Laboratory
 ## What is Hybrid Automata?
-  Wikipedia, **Finite state machine** with a finite set of continuous variables whose values are described by a set of ordinary differential equations
+  Wikipedia, "**Finite state machine** with a finite set of continuous variables whose values are described by a set of ordinary differential equations"

 ##   Usage
 ###